mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 Before TangoJS can be used, a connector needs to be configured.
 This can be done immediately after the required objects are loaded.
 To instantiate mTango Connector one has to supply the address of the server-side API endpoint and authentication credentials.
-This process is shown on [@Lst:03-tangojs-mtango-connector].
-To avoid hardcoding the credentials in the application's code one can display a pop-up window during page loading and ask user for his/her credentials.
+This process is shown in [@Lst:03-tangojs-mtango-connector].
+To avoid hardcoding the credentials in the application's code one can display a pop-up window during the page loading and ask the user for his/her credentials.

 ```{ #lst:03-tangojs-mtango-connector .html }
 <script type="text/javascript">